Retaliation attorneys in Cleveland, Ohio

 To be protected from retaliation, the employee must act in good faith and in a reasonable manner.
 If the employee unreasonably interferes with the workplace, the anti-retaliation protections probably will not apply.

 Once an employee has engaged in protected activity, an employer cannot take “adverse action” against the employee because of the protected activity.
-A retaliatory adverse action is something done by the employer that would dissuade a reasonable person from engaging in protected activity—for instance, opposing discrimination or complaining about discrimination—in the future.
-Termination for complaining about employment discrimination would be an obvious example of unlawful retaliation.
+A retaliatory adverse action is something the employer does that would dissuade a reasonable person from engaging in protected activity—for instance, opposing discrimination or complaining about discrimination—in the future.
+Firing an employee for complaining about employment discrimination is an obvious example of unlawful retaliation.
 But there are many other actions that could constitute retaliation, including but not limited to:

-Besides the employment discrimination statutes, a variety of other federal laws prohibit retaliation against employees who qualify as whistleblowers.
+Besides the employment discrimination statutes, a variety of other federal laws prohibit retaliation against whistleblower employees.
 For instance, public employees who are retaliated against for reporting misuse of public funds or public corruption may have protection under the First Amendment.
 Employees who report corporate fraud may be entitled to protection under Section 806 of the federal Sarbanes-Oxley Act or the Dodd-Frank Act.
-Section 11(c) of the Occupational Safety and Health Act protects employees from retaliation for complaining about a wide range of workplace safety issues.
+And section 11(c) of the Occupational Safety and Health Act protects employees from retaliation for complaining about a wide range of workplace safety issues.
 There are also several federal statutes protecting employees from retaliation for blowing the whistle on environmental violations.

 Ohio law provides several statutory protections from retaliation for employees as well.
 Ohio Revised Code section 4123.90 makes it unlawful for an employer to retaliate against an employee for filing a workers’ compensation claim or attempting to file one.
 Employees who report a workplace felony or other criminal offense that poses an imminent risk of physical harm or a danger to public health or safety may have protection from retaliation under Ohio Revised Code section 4112.53.

-Many of the Ohio and federal laws protecting whistleblowers can be complex, and failing to take the right steps in a timely manner can cause the employee to lose the right to pursue their claims entirely.
-Some of these laws require the employee to first file with an administrative agency before the employee can pursue a lawsuit in court.
-Others permit the employee to pursue the claim only through an administrative agency.
-Moreover, the time limits to bring these anti-retaliation claims vary depending on the particular law at issue, with some as short as just thirty days.
+Many of the Ohio and federal laws protecting whistleblowers can be complex, and failing to take the right steps in a timely manner can cause employees to lose the right to pursue their claims entirely.
+Some of these laws require employees to first file with an administrative agency before pursuing a lawsuit in court.
+Others permit employees to pursue the claim only through an administrative agency.
+What’s more, the time limits to bring these anti-retaliation claims vary depending on the particular law at issue, with some as short as just 30 days.
 Because of these complexities, it is important for employees to seek the advice of an experienced Cleveland employment retaliation lawyer in order to protect their rights.

-If you work in Cleveland, Lorain County, or anywhere in Northeast Ohio and believe that you have been the victim of retaliation in the workplace, contact us today.
-We have more than 40 years of experience in employment law, and have successfully helped many victims of retaliation who had the courage to stand up to their employer for breaking the law.
+If you work in Cleveland, Lorain County, or anywhere in Northeast Ohio, and have been retaliated against in the workplace, contact us today.
+We have more than 50 years of experience in employment law, and have successfully helped many victims of retaliation who had the courage to stand up to their employer for breaking the law.